-This smart corner development incorporates a bakery, cafe, restaurant and cocktail bar, and is a welcome boost to one of Joburg's most artistically rich areas.
-In a clever design trick the contemporary space mixes the industrial with the natural, juxtaposing steel-framed windows, facebrick walls and polished concrete floors with warm brown leather upholstery, abundant palms, copper lamps, bright blue tiles and vertical gardens, making it difficult to imagine that in its previous incarnation this warm and friendly neighbourhood hangout was just a tired old and dusty scooter shop.
+This smart corner bistro and bar sits at the heart of one of Joburg's most artistically rich areas.
+The contemporary space cleverly mixes the industrial with the natural, juxtaposing steel-framed windows, facebrick walls and polished concrete floors with warm brown leather upholstery, abundant palms, copper lamps, bright blue tiles and vertical gardens, making it difficult to imagine that in its previous incarnation, this warm and friendly neighbourhood hangout was just a tired old and dusty scooter shop.

-BRC also stands out from the crowd with its excellent cocktail selection expertly mixed behind a Spanish tiled bar overlooking the street.
-Favourites include the zesty Collection's Negroni, a deep orange colour, it is made with gin, vermouth, campari and Capertif (a long forgotten South African fortified wine that has recently found new popularity) and the Bolton Road Spritz, BRC's take on the classic Aperol Spritz made with a touch of vanilla essence.
+As a bistro, BRC stands out from the crowd with its excellent cocktail selection.
+Favourites include the zesty Collection's Negroni made with gin, vermouth, campari and Capertif (a long forgotten South African fortified wine that has recently found new popularity) and the signature Bolton Road Spritz, BRC's take on the classic Aperol Spritz made with a touch of vanilla essence.

-For a novel experience try the unusual Smokey Bear (tequila, rum, pineapple, hickory smoke, peach and pine tea), while for classic sundowners the bar has its own mix and match gin and tonic menu with a wide choice of local and international craft gins (including British favourites Sipsmith and The Botanist) served with your choice of craft tonic and garnish.
+Perfect for the sundowner hour the bar has its own mix and match gin and tonic menu (the so-called 'Gin Locker') with a wide choice of local and international craft gins served with your choice of craft tonic and garnish - arrive early on warm evenings to find a prime spot on the streetside terrace or at one of the stools by the bar.